-Many want a relationship, but do they really know what that means?
+Many want to experience true love, but do they really know what that means?

-These life choices, while wonderful, are also work.
-Most things of value are.
+Love is not granted to you, it is not going to last by itself.
+One needs to consciously and actively work on it for it’s constant betterment.
+Most things of value, are lost.
 Every day, couples get divorced.
-Every day, fussy babies are ignored or, worse, mistreated—because the responsibility inherent in marriage, and parenthood, was not appreciated before taken on.
+Every day, fussy babies are ignored or, worse, mistreated—because the responsibility inherent in marriage, and parenthood, was not appreciated before deciding to take it on.

-It doesn’t take work to be in a dysfunctional relationship.
-People do it all the time.
+Dysfunctional relationships are not hard to build.
+It is so common that people do it all the time.
 Oh, the ennui of taking another emotional hostage, or allowing same for yourself.
 It may be chaos, drama, and decimation, but it is familiar.

 There are things you can do that will almost guarantee success: